 The 18 school districts within Onondaga County vary widely in size and character.
-They reflect the diversity of a county comprised of a large urban center surrounded by suburban areas and some underdeveloped rural areas on the outer perimeter.
-With over 19,000 students in K-12 and just under 1000 in pre-kindergarten, the SCSD is the largest and most complex in the county.
-In the suburban areas, the districts tend to be compactwith relatively high pupil density, while in the rural areas districts are geographically larger with lower pupil density.
+They reflect the diversity of a county comprised of a large urban center surrounded by suburban areas and some perimeter.
+With over 19,000 students in K-12 and just under 1000 in pre-kindergarten, the SCSD is the largest and most complex in the county.41 In the suburban areas, the districts tend to be compact with relatively high pupil density, while in the rural areas districts are geographically larger with lower pupil density.

-Source: New York State Education Department Figure 9.3
+Source: New York State Education Department